Yeshiva Gedola of Carteret: Hachnasas Sifrei Torah

 In December 2008, the yeshiva celebrated a Hachnasas Sefer Torah, the traditional festivity upon the completion of a new Torah scroll.
 Several hundred guests came to Carteret for the procession, including several eminent Torah figures.
 Noe Street was barricaded off to outside traffic as the crowd wound its way to the yeshiva building accompanied by live music and dancing.

 In September 2011, the yeshiva held a kesivas osios (Torah scroll-writing ceremony) in Lakewood for another new Torah scroll, that was to be dedicated after Sukkos 2011.
 The Hachnosas Sefer Torah took place in Carteret.

 Hurricane Sandy

 In October 2012 the yeshiva building experienced substantial damage from Hurricane Sandy.
 The flooding reached nearly 2 ft above the main floor, as well as damaged dormitory houses.
 One dormitory, hit by the flood and by an explosion from a neighboring building, was condemned by the township.
 Total damage was estimated at close to $200,000.
+The Yeshiva was ineligible for FEMA assistance, due to the exclusion of religious institutions at the time.
+This set back the Yeshiva tremendously.

+Hurricane Ida and fire

+In September 2021, the Yeshiva suffered massive amounts of damage from Hurricane Ida.
+Later the same school year (early summer 2022), the Yeshiva had a fire.